github-aws-runners/terraform-aws-github-runner/docs/rate-limits-and-tuning.md

 Without a token cache, each runner also costs a `POST /app/installations/{id}/access_tokens` (5 points) against the `core` endpoint.
 This doesn't directly reduce JIT throughput (different endpoint) but competes with `isJobQueued` for the `core` hourly budget.

+### Distributing load across multiple GitHub Apps

+Rate limits are per App installation and cannot be raised.
+To scale beyond one App's budget, configure extra Apps with `additional_github_apps`.
+The control-plane lambdas select one App per invocation, making the effective limit N × the per-App limit.

+> [!IMPORTANT]
+> Every additional App must be installed on the same organizations or repositories as the primary App.
+The module cannot verify this.
+A missing installation surfaces at runtime as installation lookup 404s on the fraction of invocations that select the misconfigured App, which is hard to trace back to the installation.

+Only the primary App needs a webhook configured in GitHub; additional Apps are used for API calls only.
+Set `installation_id` per additional App to skip one installation lookup per invocation.

+The lambdas receive additional App credentials through a manifest SSM parameter that lists the per-App credential parameter names, so the lambda environment size stays constant regardless of App count.

 ### GHES

 Rate limits are **disabled by default** on GitHub Enterprise Server and must be explicitly enabled by the site admin.
 When enabled, the same formula applies.